cipherstash/protectphp-ffi/README.md

 ### Encryption Response

-The `encrypt()` method returns a JSON string containing the encrypted data.
+The `encrypt()` method returns a JSON string containing the encrypted envelope.
 The response format depends on the configured indexes.

-**Standard Indexes Response**
+#### Standard Indexes Response

 For columns configured with the `unique`, `ore`, and/or `match` indexes: